zuraggz/test/README.md

 Just testing out Git and Github

-My first project that I uploaded to Github
+My first project that I uploaded on Github